HarrishArun/HarrishArun/README.md

 # 💫 About Me:
-A B.Tech Computer Science Engineering student at SRM Institute of<br>Science and Technology.
+A B.Tech Computer Science Engineering student at SRM Institute of Science and Technology.
 My academic journey has led me to explore diverse areas such as Development, Designing, Leadership, and Management.
 I specialize in App Development and Web development, UI/UX design I thrive as a quick learner and critical thinker,constantly embracing new skills and ideas to solve complex challenges.
 My commitment to continuous improvement drives my passion for innovation, making me a versatile asset in<br>dynamic environments.<br>

 ## 🌐 Socials: